-In accordance with the Trust Agreement and the recommendation of the plan actuary, members are required to contribute 4.35% of their basic salary up to the Canada Pension Plan Year's Maximum Pensionable Earnings (YMPE) (\$54,900 in 2016), and 6.35% of the basic salary in excess of that amount.
-The contributions are directed to the members' combined contribution accounts (defined contribution).
+In accordance with the Trust Agreement and the recommendation of the plan actuary, members are required to contribute 4.35% of their basic salary up to the Canada Pension Plan Year's Maximum Pensionable Earnings (YMPE) (\$55,300 in 2017), and 6.35% of the basic salary in excess of that amount.
+The contributions are directed to the members' combined contribution accounts.

-The University contributes 6.02% of basic salary up to the Canada Pension Plan YMPE, and 7.65% of the basic salary in excess of that amount.
+The University contributes 6.02% of basic salary up to the YMPE, and 7.65% of the basic salary in excess of that amount.
 The contributions are directed to the members' combined contribution accounts.
-The University contributes an additional 5.05% of basic salary to fund the defined benefit minimum.
-These defined benefit contributions are directed to the Defined Retirement Benefit Fund.
+The University contributes an additional 5.05% of basic salary to the Defined Benefit Retirement Fund to fund the defined benefit minimum.
 In the event that the actuary recommends additional contributions to fund the defined benefit minimum, the plan document provides for one-third and two-thirds sharing between members and the University.

-The total combined member and University contributions to a member's combined contribution account in a calendar year are limited to the Income Tax Act (Canada) maximum (\$26,010 in 2016).
+The total combined member and University contributions to a member's combined contribution account in a calendar year are limited to the Income Tax Act (Canada) maximum (\$26,230 in 2017).